quephird/quephird-recipes/Doro wat.md

 #### Ingredients

 1 cup of chicken broth
-4 tablespoons berbere spice
+5 tablespoons berbere spice
 1/2 cup white wine
 1 tablespoon salt
-2 tablespoons lemon juice
+3 tablespoons lemon juice
-1 tomato
+2 plum tomatoes

-Dice the tomato and throw it and the rest of the ingredients into the pan and heat for another ten minutes or so.
+Dice the tomatoes and throw them and the rest of the ingredients into the pan.
+(You may or may not want to "mush" or otherwise puree the tomatoes such that the resultant sauce is less chunky.)
+Heat for another fifteen minutes or so.

-### Part 3 - Add chicken
+### Part 3a - Add chicken

 #### Ingredients